pbenke/trim7/README.md

 # Manual

 Download trim7.cmd script, right click on it and choose "Run as Administrator".
 Reboot after finish and search for Windows updates again.
 Once you see them bad updates re-appear, just right click on them and select "Hide" from the context menu.
+Additionally, download schtasks.bat file, right click on it and choose "Run as Administrator" and it will disable all the privacy related tasks.

 # Updates